 Rwanda:

-We computed this estimate using the 2018-2019 IDELA data to estimate learning in a normal school year in the Numeracy and Literacy components of the IDELA tool.
-Since 18 months passed between the two assessments we adjust the average gains by multiplying the value for 2/3 to represent a year of learning.
+We computed the learning that takes place in a year using the 2018-2019 IDELA datasets gathered by Save the Children (STC).
+STC shared the datasets from 2018-19 evaluation plus the 2021 national gathering of IDELA by signing a Non-Disclosure Agreement (NDA) with the World Bank team.
+We estimated learning in a normal school year in the Numeracy and Literacy components of the IDELA tool, using the 2018-2019 panel of students.
+Because 18 months passed between the 2018 and 2019 assessments, yearly gains were obtained by multiplying the gains made between 2018 and 2019 by 2/3.

-Using the 2021 and 2019 data of the IDELA data for Rwanda we estimate the impacts of the pandemic for preschool children enrolled in 2020 compared to preschool children in 2019.
+Using the 2021 and 2019 data of the IDELA data for Rwanda we estimate the impacts of the pandemic for preschool children enrolled in 2020 compared to preschool children in 2019 using this equation: